EricFan24/PlayPal/README.md

 ## Play-pal: A Sport Club Directory And A Platform For Player-Finding

-Demo is hosted here: https://ericfan24.github.io/PlayPal/index.html
+Play with the demo here: https://ericfan24.github.io/PlayPal/index.html

 *Author: Eric Fan*